Huntaway: Breed recognition

+Health

+A possible predisposition to dilated cardiomyopathy has been identified in the breed.

+Some hereditary diseases have been identified in Huntaways, these include: mucopolysaccharidosis, sub-aortic stenosis, black hair follicular dysplasia, and fetal anasarca.

 General information

-Huntaways generally live to around 12 to 14 years of age.
-They are generally very healthy, but some inheritable diseases have been identified.
-They are intelligent, friendly, very energetic, active dogs that require a lot of exercise.
 They have been bred to muster in the hills and mountains of New Zealand where it is difficult to walk or ride, so worded commands and whistles are used to communicate commands to these dogs when they are at a distance.
 They are well known for being a noisy dog, especially when working.
-There can be variation both in appearance but also in nature and abilities depending on the bloodline, some dogs being more suited to large station work which requires them to eagerly run and give noise all day, some being a more laid back and "handy" dog with an instinct to head stock off and use noise only when necessary while still being larger and more powerful than most herding dogs.

-They are the second most common breed of dog in New Zealand, after Labrador Retrievers.
-They are becoming increasingly popular in other countries with a New Zealand Huntaway Club started in Japan and huntaways being bred and used in Australia for work and yard dog trials.
+As of 2016, they were the second most common breed of dog registered in New Zealand, after Labrador Retrievers.
 Hunterville in the North Island of New Zealand is known for its statue of a Huntaway.